FSAs, HSAs, or HRAs: What's Best for Your Business?

 - Wheelchairs, walkers, and crutches

-IRS Publication 502 provides a comprehensive list of covered medical and dental expenses.
+IRS Publication 502 provides a detailed list of covered medical and dental expenses.

 How to use an HSA to your advantage

-A high-deductible health plan with an HSA can save a business money because a qualified HDHP is required for employees to contribute to their HSA and, generally, HDHP premiums are lower than traditional plans.
+A high-deductible health plan with an HSA can save a business money because HDHP premiums generally are lower than traditional plans.